Last Updated on 8 July, 2021 by Veronica

 Day 4.
 Highland Games (depends on the date of your trip)

-To plan your visit to watch the Games, you have to visit their website http://www.shga.co.uk/events.php to see the dates and if you like the idea, fit it in your travel plan.
+To plan your visit to watch the Games, you have to visit their website http://www.shga.co.uk/events.php to see the dates and if you like the idea, fit it into your travel plan.

 Day 5.
 From Stirling to Glencoe, The road trip through the Highlands starts